 Origin of the city of Verdun

-Verdun holds a dual significance—it’s not only the name of a fortress but also synonymous with the deadliest battle of WWI.
-Situated near the borders of Belgium, Luxembourg, and Germany, Verdun’s strategic location has long made it a coveted territory.
-Its origins trace back over 2,000 years to the Gaulish stronghold of Verdodunum.
+Located near the borders of Belgium, Luxembourg, and Germany, Verdun’s strategic position has made it a coveted territory for over 2,000 years, since it was the Gallic stronghold of Verdodunum.

 La Citadelle

-Verdun faced another Prussian assault during the Franco-Prussian War of 1870-71, where it valiantly held out as the last stronghold to surrender.
+Verdun was besieged by the Prussians during the Franco-Prussian War of 1870-71, but resisted valiantly and was the last bastion to capitulate.

-Despite the annexation of Alsace and part of Lorraine by Germany in the Treaty of Frankfurt on May 10, 1871, the Meuse region remained French, although Verdun now found itself a mere 45 kilometers from the German border.
+Despite the annexation of Alsace and part of Lorraine by Germany in the Treaty of Frankfurt on May 10, 1871, the Meuse region remained French, even though Verdun was now only 45 kilometres from the German border.

-Then, between 1880 and 1914, an additional 43 forts and strongholds were built within a 45-kilometer perimeter.
+Between 1880 and 1914, 43 additional forts and strongholds were constructed within a 45-kilometre perimeter, including the forts of Douaumont and Vaux.

-These forts played pivotal roles during the Battle of Verdun, which raged from February 21 to December 20, 1916.
+This defensive line played a crucial role during the Battle of Verdun, which raged from February 21 to December 20, 1916, when the Germans encircled the city on three sides, isolating the citadel in a salient.

-Verdun became the focal point of this brutal conflict, where thousands of soldiers lost their lives.
-The Germans encircled the city on three sides, effectively isolating the citadel within a salient.
+Verdun thus became the epicentre of this deadly conflict, where thousands of soldiers lost their lives.

 The Citadel open to the public